MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/testing-ml/index.md

 :question: Do you notice any changes here in the underlying data?
 This type of behaviour is something we want to test and make sure that our model learns to handle in order to be considered *stable* and *consistent*.

-[faker](https://faker.readthedocs.io/en/master/) and [factor_boy](https://factoryboy.readthedocs.io/en/stable/) are some good libraries, that I have used to generate dummy data for these type of tests:
+Should you test with real data or dummy data?
+Short anwser is that it depends.
+I have found that [faker](https://faker.readthedocs.io/en/master/) and [factor_boy](https://factoryboy.readthedocs.io/en/stable/) are some good libraries to generate dummy data for these type of tests:

 {{< highlight python "linenos=inline, style=monokai" >}}
 import factory